Tullis Moot Court Competition

 2020 Tullis Competition

-The 2020 Robert Lee Tullis Moot Court Competition problem and rules will be released in early August 2020!
+The 2020 Robert Lee Tullis Moot Court Competition problem and rules are now available, and can be accessed at this link: 2020 Tullis Case File and Rules!

 The Board of Advocates has made copies of Best Brief winners from 3 prior Tullis competitions available in the Advocacy Resources folder.
 (Info on accessing the folder can be found on our Resources page.)
 Competitors are cautioned that these briefs are provided as examples only – competitors should be careful to ensure that briefs submitted comply with this year’s competition rules!